 This article is based on the problems reported to us through our advisory services and covers the most likely causes of these symptoms and reasonable first aid procedures that the bird keeper can carry out.
 Space limitations mean it is by no means fully comprehensive and it does not and cannot replace the diagnostic facilities available from your avian vet.

 Most sick birds tend to look hunched and they fluff their feathers and often sleep with their head turned over their shoulder.
 This symptom can be caused by hundreds of different illnesses so it isn’t much help for diagnosis but it is often the first sign that you will spot.
 Separate the sick birds if possible.
 Put them into a warm environment.
 The quicker you can give such birds Guardian Angel the better.
 This product will provide energy (fluffing feathers is an effort to maintain body warmth), help maintain the bird’s water balance, provide support for the digestive system and give the immune system a boost.
 In our opinion this approach is far more likely to work than giving broad spectrum antibiotics.
-If the bird has completely stopped eating you may need to force feed with Poly-Aid.
+If the bird has completely stopped eating you may need to force feed with Poly-Aid (Survive in Export Areas).
 Intestinal worms may also cause a general sick bird look.
 Worm neophemas, and any other birds with access to aviary floors, regularly with Harkaverm.

 Poor feathering and/or slow moults

 This is generally caused by insufficient dietary methionine (an essential amino acid) and calcium though other deficiencies may also be involved.
 Calcivet (CalciBoost in Export Areas) plus Daily Essentials3 or Feast (Flourish in Export Areas) or Feather-Up or Easy-Bird Rest, Moult & Show will sort this out.
 Poor feather condition may also be caused by feather mites.
 The treatment for this is Ivermectin.